The Life of a Digital Nomad

 60. Figure out their love language (and speak it)

 The 5 Love Languages: Secrets to Love that Last, tells us that there are five main ways that people give and receive love.
 Knowing your significant other’s love language helps you learn the best ways to show your love based on their needs.
-It’s worth noting that the love languages are not limited to romantic relationships.
+It’s worth noting that love languages are not limited to romantic relationships.

 61. Ask about their day

-This is a great way to start any conversation, whether your chatting with your dad or talking to your best friend.
+This is a great way to start any conversation, whether you’re chatting with your dad or talking to your best friend.
 You’ll get a ton of information that can help you be present for them, and you’ll show that you’re genuinely interested in their life by asking this simple question.

 62. Be honest